gacetta/notes/cssGrid.md

 Absolute and relative units such as `px` or `em` can be used to define column and row size.
 There are a few other units available in CSS grid:

-* `fr` - sets the column or row to a fraction of the available space
+* `fr` - fractional - sets the column or row to a fraction of the available space
 * `auto` - sets the column or row to the width or height of its content automatically
-* `%` - adjusts the column or row to the percent width of its container
+* `%` - adjusts the column or row to the percent width of its container.
+Doesn't take into account the gap.

 ---